Etymotic ER4XR In-Ear Monitors

 The company took some notes and decided to custom-tune the balanced armature drivers in a way that would slightly elevate and lengthen the low end.
 Each pair of headphones was also individually ‘custom-tuned’ to reproduce the sound you hear at a live performance.

-Do they succeed at accurately representing the live sound?
+Do they succeed in accurately representing the live sound?
 Is the bass response overpowering?
 Read our detailed breakdown below to find out!

 Bass Response – ‘XR’